Arun Chandrasekaran

 In IAST, the o in these would typically be misread as long, due to the Sanskrit-influenced vowel system.

-What Should Be Fixed in IAST?
+What Should Be Fixed in IAST and ISO 15919?

 Should India Use a Common Script?